codepilotsf/ezpz-ui/src/routes/spinner/+page.md

 Spinners are used to indicate to the user that the interface is waiting for an action to complete such as a server-side operation that is taking a long time.
 There options for different variants of spinners and sizes.
-This component is also used within other components such as `Button` to indicate `loading` state.
+This component is also used with the `Button` component to indicate `loading` state.

 ### Example

-A default Spinner will render a `dots-circle` variant with the `brand` color scheme.
+A default Spinner will render a `circle-bars` variant with the `brand` color scheme.

 ```svelte
 <script>